Illusion of transparency

 The illusion of transparency is a tendency for people to overestimate the degree to which their personal mental state is known by others.
 Another manifestation of the illusion of transparency (sometimes called the observer's illusion of transparency) is a tendency for people to overestimate how well they understand others' personal mental states.
 This cognitive bias is similar to the illusion of asymmetric insight.

 Experimental support

 For her PhD dissertation in psychology at Stanford University, Elizabeth Newton created a simple test that she regarded as an illustration of the phenomenon.
-She would tap out a well-known song, such as "Happy Birthday" or the national anthem, with her finger and have the test subject guess the song.
+She would tap out a well-known song, such as "Happy Birthday to You" or "The Star-Spangled Banner", with her finger and have the test subject guess the song.
 People usually estimate that the song will be guessed correctly in about 50 percent of the tests, but only 3 percent pick the correct song.
 The tapper can hear every note and the lyrics in his or her head; however, the observer, with no access to what the tapper is thinking, only hears a rhythmic tapping.